entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-cds.md

 1. Go to Keycloak admin console and log in
 2. From the left sidebar, `Realm Settings` → `Keys`.
 Click on `Public Key` for `rsa-generated` provider and copy the content.

-3. Create a descriptor using this example.
+3. Create a descriptor, e.g. primary-kc.yaml, using this example.
 Replace `YOUR-PUBLIC-KEY` with the result from the previous step, following the `---BEGIN ...
 END---\n` format shown below:

 ``` yaml
 apiVersion: v1